ManifoldRG/MultiNet/src/eval_harness/README.md

 ## Overview

-The MultiNet evaluation harness provides a standardized interface for evaluating vision-language models (VLMs), vision-language-action (VLA) models, and any other generalist models across diverse datasets.
+MultiNet provides a standardized interface for evaluating vision-language models (VLMs), vision-language-action (VLA) models, and any other generalist models across diverse datasets.
 The harness:

 1. Loads datasets and provides standardized observations to your model
 2. Calls your model adapter's prediction methods